FunPythonEC/Micropython-Editor/README.md

 **2.28** Add word left & right with ctrl-left and ctrl-right

 **2.29** Add shift-up and shift-down for setting/extending the marke area

+**2.30** Change the method for marking a range of line for block operation